forestryio/forestry.io/hugo/content/docs/guides/developing-with-gatsby.md

 title: Developing with Gatsby
 date: 2018-11-20 00:00:00 +0000
 toc: false
 description: Gatsby is a highly flexible static site generator that uses ReactJS under the hood.
 This guide will explain how Gatsby works, and help you get the most out of your Gatsby site in the Forestry CMS.
 menu:
+  docs:
+    name: Gatsby
+    parent: Developer Guides
+    identifier: developing-with-gatsby
+    weight: 3
   guides:
+    name: Introduction
     parent: Developing with Gatsby
-    name: Introduction
     identifier: gatsby-intro
     weight: 1
-  docs:
-    parent: Developer Guides
-    name: Gatsby
-    identifier: developing-with-gatsby
-    weight: 999

 ---
 {{% feature_flag "gatsby-support" "on" %}}
 {{% warning "Beta Feature" %}}